pontem-network/aptos-core/developer-docs-site/docs/nodes/full-node/fullnode-source-code-or-docker.md

 ---
-title: "Fullnode Using Aptos Source or Docker"
+title: "Fullnode Using Pont Source or Docker"
 slug: "fullnode-source-code-or-docker"
 sidebar_position: 10
 ---

-# Public Fullnode Using Aptos Source or Docker
+# Public Fullnode Using Pont Source or Docker

-You can run your own [public fullnode](/concepts/basics-fullnodes) to synchronize with the state of the Aptos blockchain and stay up-to-date.
-Public fullnodes replicate the entire state of the blockchain by querying other Aptos fullnodes (public fullnodes or validator fullnodes) or validators.
+You can run your own [public fullnode](/concepts/basics-fullnodes) to synchronize with the state of the Pont blockchain and stay up-to-date.
+Public fullnodes replicate the entire state of the blockchain by querying other Pont fullnodes (public fullnodes or validator fullnodes) or validators.

-Alternatively, you can use the public fullnodes provided by Aptos Labs.
-However, such Aptos Labs-provided public fullnodes have rate limits, which can impede your development.
-By running your own public fullnode you can directly synchronize with the Aptos blockchain and avoid such rate limits.
+Alternatively, you can use the public fullnodes provided by Pont Labs.
+However, such Pont Labs-provided public fullnodes have rate limits, which can impede your development.
+By running your own public fullnode you can directly synchronize with the Pont blockchain and avoid such rate limits.

 Public fullnodes can be run by anyone.
-This tutorial explains how to configure a public fullnode to connect to an Aptos network.
+This tutorial explains how to configure a public fullnode to connect to an Pont network.

 ## Hardware requirements